How to Mute a Color with Todd M. Casey

 (image from Kelly Anne Powers’ studio)

-A color wheel is made of up three types of colors.
+A color wheel is made up of three main types of colors:

 Put it to Practice: